 Considering Air Duct Cleaning?
 We’ve Got Answers to the Top Five FAQs for Homeowners Right Here!

-Just like the easy-to-see surfaces in your home that get dirty over time, your home’s HVAC system pulls contaminants and air pollutants like dander, dust, soot, and various allergens right into your air ducts — and then recirculates that air throughout your home an average of five to seven times per day!
+Just like the easy-to-see surfaces in your home that get dirty over time, your home’s HVAC system pulls contaminants and air pollutants like dander, dust, and chemicals right into your air ducts — and then recirculates that air throughout your home an average of five to seven times per day!
 Yikes!

-By simply removing those everyday pollutants, air duct cleaning can improve your indoor air quality.
+By simply removing those everyday pollutants, air duct cleaning can vastly improve your indoor air quality.

-Are you considering air duct cleaning?
-We’ve got all the answers to the most frequently asked questions homeowners ask about cleaning those air ducts!
+Considering air duct cleaning?
+We’ve got all the answers to the top questions that homeowners ask about cleaning those air ducts!

 2) HOW LONG WILL IT TAKE?

-Properly cleaning an entire air duct system in an average-sized home typically ranges in cost from $450 to $1,000.
-Air duct cleaning is not a one-size-fits-all solution, and there are several factors that affect cost (including those listed in #2 above).
-For instance, air duct cleaning for a 10,000-square-foot home with three HVAC systems will cost quite a bit more than a 2,000-square-foot home with a single unit.
+Properly cleaning an entire system in an average-sized home typically ranges in cost from $450 to $1,000, but again, duct cleaning is not a one-size-fits-all solution, and there are several factors that affect cost (including those listed in #2 above).
+For instance, air duct cleaning for a 10,000-square-foot home with three HVAC systems will cost quite a bit more than a 2,000 square-foot home with a single unit.
 Don’t forget that homeowners can recoup some of the cost with lower utility bills!

 4) HOW OFTEN SHOULD I GET MY AIR DUCTS CLEANED?